-The Board of Directors is responsible for the company's internal control, the overall aim of which is to safeguard the company's assets and thereby its shareholders' investment.
-Internal control and risk management are part of the Board's and the management's control and follow-up responsibilities, the purpose of which is to ensure that the business is managed in the most appropriate and effective manner possible, to ensure reliable financial reporting and to ensure compliance with applicable laws and regulations.
-This description of H&M's internal control and risk management for financial reporting has been prepared in accordance with Chapter 6 § 6 of the Swedish Annual Accounts Act and section 7.4 of the Swedish Code of Corporate Governance.
+The board of directors is responsible for the company's internal control, the overall aim of which is to safeguard the company's assets and thereby its shareholders' investment.
+Internal control and risk management are part of the board's and the management's control and follow-up responsibilities, the purpose of which is to ensure that the business is managed in the most appropriate and effective manner possible, to ensure reliable financial reporting and to ensure compliance with applicable laws and regulations.
+This description of H&M's internal control and risk management for financial reporting has been prepared in accordance with chapter 6 § 6 of the Swedish Annual Accounts Act and section 7.4 of the Swedish Corporate Governance Code.